Abdul Hamid (soldier): Legacy

+Memorial and garden at his village Dhamupur: Hamid's widow, Rasoolan Bibi, met Indian President Pratibha Patil in Lucknow in 2008 with requests to establish a military-recruiting center in his village, convert Hamid's home in Dullapur into a memorial, observe his death anniversary at the national level and help her grandchildren obtain government employment.Consequently, in 2012 a memorial to Hamid in his home village of Dhamupur which had fallen into disrepair was renovated by the Flags of Honour Foundation for the 46th anniversary of his death.
+The renovation included a new statue of Hamid, repairs and painting of the gates and boundary, and improvements to the garden housing the statue named after him as the Veer Abdul Hamid Park.
+Indian Member of Parliament Rajeev Chandrasekhar, founder of Flags of Honour, spoke on the occasion.
+On 10 September 2017, the 52nd anniversary of Hamid's death, then Chief of the Army Staff General Bipin Rawat unveiled a memorial in Ghazipur district.

-A school in Dhamupur village, where Abdul Hamid studied during his childhood, was renamed Shaheed Hamid Vidyalaya in his honor.
+School named after him at his village Dhamupur: A school in Dhamupur village, where Abdul Hamid studied during his childhood, was renamed Shaheed Hamid Vidyalaya in his honor.
 However, in 2025, the Basic Education Department replaced his name with PM Shri Composite School, sparking outrage across the country.
 Hamid's grandson, Jameel Ahmad, protested and escalated the matter to the headmaster and the local head of the Basic Education Department.
 In an attempt to defuse the situation, education officials wrote Hamid's name on a wall, which only intensified the uproar.
 Eventually, the school was renamed Shaheed Veer Abdul Hamid PM Shri Composite School on February 18, 2025.

+India Post's stamp commemorating him: A ₹3 stamp commemorating Hamid was issued by India Post on 28 January 2000 as part of a set of five stamps honouring recipients of awards for gallantry.
+The stamp has a bust of Hamid and an illustration of a jeep with a rifle.